indrajiita/test/Upload PNG via SSH.md

+## Syntax

+The location of the source file is specified by username1@source_host:directory1/filename1, which includes the:

+Name of the account on the host computer (username1) Hostname of the computer on which the source file resides (source_host) Name of the directory containing the source file (directory1) Filename of the source file (filename1)
+The location to which the source file will be copied is specified by username2@destination_host:directory2/filename2, which includes the:

+Name of the account on the destination computer (username2) Hostname of the computer to which the source file will be copied (destination_host) Name of the directory to which the source file will be copied (directory2) Filename of the copy (filename2)

+## Copy selected files

-Suppose we need to copy multiple files from a location.
+If you need to copy multiple PDF files from a location.
 Instead of copying the complete folder we can achieve this by specifying the required files in the same command separated by space. i.e, it should be like,

+## Copy wildcard files

+If you need to copy all PNG files from a folder, you can use an asterisc ( * ) as a wildcard, like this"

+You can use wildcards to transfer multiple files in either direction, like this:

+pscp c:\documents\*.doc fred@example.com:docfiles

 scp source/file file2 file3 [user@server]/destination
 If needed, it is also possible to copy from different locations.
 We just need to provide them in a space-separated list.

 -------------
-You can use wildcards to transfer multiple files in either direction, like this:

-pscp c:\documents\*.doc fred@example.com:docfiles

 ---------